smolugu/getting_and_cleaning_data_course_project/README.md

 * A subset from above data set is created which contains only the measurements on the mean and standard deviation for each measurement
 * The labels are then created or modified to be more descriptive and valid as per R conventions
 * The data is then grouped by each subject and activities performed by them
+* Finally a data set is created which contains the average of variables corresponding to mean and standard deviation of each subject and activity
 * The script requires "dplyr" package installed in RStudio.
 Additional packages might be required as per the version of RStudio on your local machine